Amber Portwood Leaving ‘Teen Mom,’ Facing Legal Battles From Both Ends: ‘Here Come The Lawyers’

 “We used to be [friends] and then she decided to open up her crooked lips.
 She decided to do an interview saying something about how it’s good that [my daughter] Leah is with Gary [Shirley] and how my house probably smells like piss.
 You don’t do that,” Portwood said.

-Secondly, Amber Portwood added that Farrah Abraham slammed Matt Baier, the guy that Amber is currently dating.
-Later in the show, Abraham’s parents were brought on the stage and her dad Michael was actually assaulted by Matt, pushed to the floor.
+Secondly, Amber Portwood added that Farrah Abraham slammed Matt Baier, the guy Amber is currently dating.
+Later in the show, Abraham’s parents were brought on the stage and her dad Michael was actually assaulted by Matt, who pushed him to the floor.
 That was pretty much the end of Amber and Farrah — without any chance of the two trying to work things out.

 Now, Amber Portwood is making headlines for something else.
-According to Radar Online, the former Teen Mom OG star is threatening to sue “fans” that have been accusing her of scamming them.
+According to Radar Online, the former Teen Mom OG star is threatening to sue “fans” who have been accusing her of scamming them.
 The report claims that Amber Portwood — who opened up the online boutique Forever Haute a few weeks ago — has been accused of giving people a hard time when it comes to returning items from the shop that don’t fit or that they just don’t like.

 “According to the website return policy, customers can ‘request a return claim with Forever Haute LLC within 10 days of receipt of goods.’
 If the return is ‘approved,’ customers will be refunded and forced to pay a $5.00 restocking fee.”